RupDebnath/internship-project/README.md

 # internship-project
-it is a web platform
+it is an web platform
+where user buy and sell their dream houses